bentoml/BentoML/docs/source/deployment/kubeflow.rst

                   - containerPort: 5000

-Use `kubectl` CLI to deploy model server to Kubernetes cluster.
+Use `kubectl` CLI to deploy model server to the cluster.

 .. code-block:: bash